 We have discussed an overview of classes in Ruby through my previous Article “Ruby Programming – An Overview on Classes“.

-Through this Article, we will discuss how to access variables of the class in Ruby.
+Through this article, we will discuss how to access variables of the class in Ruby.

 There are different ways we can access variables of the class in Ruby.
-One way is defining the methods of the class; we already discussed about this in above Article.
+One way is defining the methods of the class; we already discussed this in the above Article.
 We will discuss the other way to access the variables of the class in Ruby through this Article.

 Using Getter and Setter methods